rakshakonanur/DL-Cardiac/README.md

 ## Steps to run simulations with custom geometries:

-1. In an empty folder, clone this repository using:
+1. In an empty folder (assume DL-Cardiac), clone this repository using:
 ```bash
  git clone https://github.com/rakshakonanur/DL-Cardiac.git
 ```